linuxhubit/linuxhubit-theme/README.md

-# linux-hub-theme
+# linxuhub.it Theme
-Official linux/hub PageKit theme
+The PageKit theme of linuxhub.it